Dollars and Common Sense: MPP's Model Bill to Cite and Fine Simple Marijuana Possession

-With budget constraints and alarming rates of unsolved robberies, rapes, and homicides, states are increasingly reconsidering criminalizing marijuana consumers.
-Fifteen states have "decriminalized" marijuana — typically by imposing a civil fine on marijuana possession — and 11 more states and Washington, D.C. have removed all penalties from adults' use.
+With states facing economic pressures and alarming rates of unsolved robberies, rapes, and homicides, states are increasingly reconsidering criminalizing marijuana consumers.
+Sixteen states have "decriminalized" marijuana — typically by imposing a civil fine on marijuana possession — and 11 more states and Washington, D.C. have removed all penalties from adults' use.

 National and statewide polling have also found majority support for punishing marijuana possession with a civil fine instead of jail time.
 In February 2014, Pew Research Center found that 76% of Americans believe people caught in possession of marijuana shouldn’t be jailed as a result.

-- MPP’s model legislation replaces a state’s criminal penalties for adults’ possession of up to an ounce of marijuana with a civil violation carrying a $50 fine.
-The adult may instead request a penalty of 15 hours of community service.
+MPP’s model legislation replaces a state’s criminal penalties for adults’ possession of up to an ounce of marijuana with a civil violation carrying a $25 fine.
+The adult may instead request a penalty of five hours of community service.

-- Half of the revenue generated by the civil fines would go to the city or town where the offense occurred, and the remainder would fund the drug awareness program.
+Half of the revenue generated by the civil fines would fund the drug awareness program, and the remainder would go to the general fund.